-Rural and semi-urban micro entrepreneurs in the hot, arid regions have expanded their product range to locally produced cold drinks and milk products in their petty shops.
+Rural and semi-urban micro have expanded their product range to products in their petty shops.
 Apart from drinks, it has been used to keep flowers fresh by the vendors next to a temple.

 Medium DC Refrigerator

 UNFULFILLED DEMAND FOR COLD PRODUCTS